TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Deploy-B1Appliance.md

 ```

 #### -OVAPath
-The path to the BloxOneDDI OVA
+The path to the NIOS-X OVA

 `-OVAPath` and `-DownloadLatestImage` are mutually exclusive.